CalumDarroch/robot_hoover_technical_exercise/README.md

 So that I can know how effective my instructions have been, I want to be able to see how many dirt patches the hoover has hoovered up.
 ```
 This also introduces another edge case: we don't want the hoover to count the same dirt patch twice!
+Once a patch has been hit it will be removed from the array of dirt patches.